RE: Week 4 Discussion

 Top of Form

 Laureate Education, Inc. (Executive Producer).
 (2012c).
-Introduction to scholarly writing: Purpose, audience, and evidence.
-Baltimore, MD: Author.
+Introduction to academic writing: Purpose, audience, and evidence.
+Baltimore, MD: Author